aosabook/500lines/flow-shop/chapter.md

 3. The start time, finish time, and idle time for every machine
 4. The start time, finish time, and idle time for every job

 The start time for a job or machine corresponds to the start of the first task in the job or on the machine.
 Similarly, the finish time for a job or machine corresponds to the end of the final task in the job or on the machine.
 The idle time is the amount of slack in between tasks for a particular job or machine.
-Ideally we would like to reduce the amount of idle time, as it means the overall process will be reduced as well.
+Ideally we would like to reduce the amount of idle time, as it means the overall process time will be reduced as well.

 The code to compile the solution (i.e., to compute the start times for every task) has already been discussed, and outputting the permutation and makespan are trivial: